Chaos (genus)

 Chaos is a genus of single-celled amoeboid organisms in the family Amoebidae.
-The largest and most-known species, the so-called "giant amoeba" (Chaos carolinense), can reach lengths up to 5 mm, although most specimens fall between 1 and 3 mm.
+The largest and best-known species, the so-called "giant amoeba" (Chaos carolinense), can reach lengths up to 5 mm, although most specimens fall between 1 and 3 mm.

 Members of this genus closely resemble those of the genus Amoeba and share the same general morphology, producing numerous cylindrical pseudopods, each of which is rounded at the tip.
 However, while Amoeba have a single nucleus, Chaos can have as many as a thousand.
 Because of this attribute, C. carolinense was once placed in the genus Pelomyxa alongside the giant multinucleate amoeba Pelomyxa palustris.
 Recently, molecular phylogenetic studies of this species have confirmed the view of some earlier researchers that it is more closely related to Amoeba than to Pelomyxa.
 The species is now placed in the independent genus Chaos, a sister group to Amoeba.

 Dietary habits

 Chaos species are versatile heterotrophs, able to feed on bacteria, algae, other protists, and even small multicellular invertebrates.
-Like all Amoebozoa, they take in food by phagocytosis, encircling food particles with its pseudopodia, then enclosing them within a food ball, or vacuole, where they are broken down by enzymes.
+Like all Amoebozoa, they take in food by phagocytosis, encircling food particles with their pseudopodia, then enclosing them within a food ball, or vacuole, where they are broken down by enzymes.
 The cell does not have a mouth or cytostome, nor is there any fixed site on the cell membrane at which phagocytosis normally occurs.